ocmod-space/ocmod-jpeg-quality/README.md

 # Jpeg Quality

 ## Description
-The "Jpeg Quality" extension is for OpenCart CMS.
+The "Jpeg Quality" extension is for OpenCart CMS versions 2.x/3.x.
 It increases image quality from 90% (default value) to 100% during conversion.

 ## Features
 * Increasing image quality from 90% (default value) to 100% during conversion.